Microsoft Azure virtual desktop solution ideal for remote working, Empired states

 WVD is scalable and ensures corporate data remains within the organisation’s control as it is not constrained by physical hardware or a person’s location.

 For example, if the worker cannot come into the office they can request a virtual desktop, which can be provisioned based on their profile.
 They can connect through the Windows desktop, web, Android, macOS or iOS clients.

 Christophersen says, “In a normal virtual desktop deployment scenario, organisations need to consider bandwidth to and from the workplace.

-“However, for a situation such as COVID-19, this is not an issue, as connectivity is from the remote worker’s home to the Microsoft Azure data centre, which should be sufficient.
+“However, for a situation such as COVID-19, this is not an issue, as connectivity is from the remote worker’s home to the Microsoft Azure data center, which should be sufficient.

 “Of course, some issues will still need to be overcome.
 For example, how does a remote worker access voice and video through a virtual desktop?
 One obvious answer would be to use a personal device just for this, although other solutions may also exist.”